 Entering the movie, I had not read the book but did have high expectations knowing how popular the book has become.
 I was not disappointed, as I found it to be a compelling, intelligent and action-packed film which is well-acted and entertaining.
 However, the quick, jumpy movements of the camera throughout was hard to handle at times.
 For the most part, I didn’t notice the jerky camera shooting, except during the action scenes.
 Perhaps this was a way to keep the movie PG-13 and not show the gore and violence going on, but at the same time it adds to the film a sense of danger since the book is written from the perspective of the main character Katniss, and one would think this is how she would view the events around her.
-I would have also liked the soundtrack to be more dystopian, with a song like "Disposable Teens" by Marilyn Manson about how teenagers are disposable in the dystopian society which Manson calls Holy Wood, which is an alternate dystopia of Hollywood where everything is taken to the extreme; but Taylor Swift is more palpable to younger audiences.
+I would have also liked the soundtrack to be more dystopian, with a song like "Disposable Teens" by Marilyn Manson which is about how teenagers are disposable in a dystopian society, as opposed to Taylor Swift, although she is more palpable to younger audiences.

 I have heard parents worry about their children viewing the movie.
 The movie does handle heavy subjects and issues and is violent, at least suggestively, so I would be cautious having any child under 10-years-old seeing this movie.
 Beyond that the film is careful to not dwell too much on the violence so as to make it viewable for younger audiences.
 The first time I saw it was opening day with my brother-in-law and he was strongly against having his 8-year-old daughter seeing it, but the second time I saw it was with my two 12-year-old nephews who loved the film and their only complaint was that it was a bit long.
 Personally I think the beloved children's movies I grew up with were much more frightening, like Willy Wonka and the Chocolate Factory and The Goonies, but the serious tone and the length of The Hunger Games is more designed for teenagers.